dirkk/basex-rtd/docs/Admin Module.md

 Introduced with Version 8.0:

-`admin:write-log($text as xs:string) as empty-sequence()`
+admin:write-log($text as xs:string) as empty-sequence()

-Writes a string to the database logs, along with current user data (timestamp, user name).
+:   Writes a string to the database logs, along with current user data (timestamp, user name).
 If the function is called in a web application or a database client, the IP will be logged.
 Otherwise, the string `STANDALONE` will be logged.

 ## Changelog